 The coalition's Director, Chris was formerly Assistant Secretary of Transportation for the Commonwealth.
 In that role, he co-founded the MBTA’s open-data program, which was named Innovation of the Year by WTS-Massachusetts in 2010.
 Chris has also worked as a consultant at Bain & Co., on a number of local and statewide political campaigns including that of Congressman Joe Kennedy III, and at a transportation technology startup that provides mobile ticketing for transit systems in New York, Boston, and Los Angeles.
 Chris is a graduate of Pomona College (B.A., 2005) and Harvard Business School (M.B.A, 2012).
+Chris has taught transportation policy at the graduate level at Northeastern University.
 In 2015, Chris was named Bostonian of the Year by the Boston Globe Magazine for his volunteer work leading No Boston Olympics.

 As Partnerships Director, Josh helps to connect our coalition with local and regional government, and with allied organizations and associations all throughout Massachusetts.
-Josh is a former Natick Selectman, a past president of the Massachusetts Municipal Association, and a strong proponent of transportation and public engagement.
+Josh is a former Natick Selectman, where he is active in local government, a past president of the Massachusetts Municipal Association, and a strong proponent of transportation and public engagement.
 Josh has a B.A. from Brandeis University.

-Angela is the Program Associate at Transportation for Massachusetts.
-Angela assists the director and our staff in all coalition initiatives and projects, helps advance work surrounding innovative mobility, and leads on technology solutions to leverage our staff and member knowledge and skills.
-Angela is on the Board of Directors at the Boston Cyclists Union, has a Masters in Urban and Regional Policy from Northeastern University, and a B.A. in Interdisciplinary Studies with a concentration in Urban Planning from the University of Texas at Arlington.
+Angela is the Statewide Organizing Director at Transportation for Massachusetts, working with our members and community based organizations to promote equitable access to transportation, and to help ensure fairness and opportunity as technology transforms mobility.
+Previously, she was the Program Associate and Transportation Justice Organizer at T4MA.
+Angela is the President of the Board of Directors at the Boston Cyclists Union, has a Masters in Urban and Regional Policy from Northeastern University, and a B.A. in Interdisciplinary Studies with a concentration in Urban and Public Affairs from the University of Texas at Arlington.